Be Clever, Vape Never

 As a teenager, you have the power to make your own choices.

 Don’t let vaping companies or peer pressure control your decisions.
-Make the smart choice and choose to never vape.
+Make the choice to never vape.

 Your future self will thank you.